General Stuart’s victory over the French army of General Reynier in Southern Italy on 4th July 1806 during the Napoleonic Wars

 On 19th January 1806, Craig, ignoring the complaints of the British envoy to the Court of Naples, Hugh Elliot, crossed the Straits of Messina with his troops and, after a stay in the harbour of Messina at the north-eastern tip of Sicily, on 16th February landed and occupied the town of Messina.

-The Royal family of the Kingdom of Sicily and Naples did not approve of the abandonment of Naples and required their army to remain on the mainland, where it met the French in battle, was heavily defeated and dispersed, other than a force of cavalry that was brought over to Sicily by the Royal Navy.
+The Royal family of the Kingdom of Sicily and Naples did not approve of the abandonment of Naples and required their army to remain on the mainland, where it met the French in battle, was heavily defeated and dispersed, other than a force of cavalry brought over to Sicily by the Royal Navy.

 Following the French victory, Napoleon appointed his elder brother Joseph as the King of Naples in place of King Ferdinand.